Phoenix police: Shots fired at state trooper; man arrested

 According to the statement, the trooper reported that shots were fired at him as he was conducting a traffic stop involving a 49-year-old driver.

-The trooper reported the gunfire and other officers from the Phoenix Police Department and the Arizona Department of Public Safety then arrived and made the arrest, the statement said.
+The trooper reported the gunfire and other officers from the Phoenix Police Department and the Arizona Department of Public Safety then arrested the man.

+Police later said Victor Manuel Zuniga was jailed on suspicion of aggravated assault and weapons violations.
+Online court records didn’t list an attorney for Zuniga who could comment on his behalf.

 Sign up for Daily Newsletters